NHS-NGS/JellyPy/docs/tierup.md

 # tierup

-`tierup` reanalyse Tier 3 variants in undiagnosed GeL rare disease cases.
+`tierup` reanalyses Tier 3 variants in undiagnosed GeL rare disease cases.

 `tierup` answers the following questions derived from the GeL tiering rules:
 - Is the variant in a green gene in a panel app panel assigned to the case?
 - Does the variant mode of inheritance match the gene's in the panel app panel?

-Tier 3 variants may meet these criteria after a Panel App panel is updated.
-These variants are highlighted by `tierup` as they may be diagnostic.
+Tier 3 variants that meet these criteria are labelled 'tier_1' or 'tier_2' in the tier_tierup field of the `tierup` output CSV.

 ## Installation